-We have awarded grants, publish FOI and FOIA news, provide transparency education and support to state and local governments, offer financial support for FOI litigation, supply state sample FOIA request letters, and undertake interesting research projects in government transparency.
+NFOIC awards grants, publishes FOI and FOIA news, provides transparency education and support to state and local governments, offers financial support for FOI litigation, supplies state sample FOIA request letters, and undertakes interesting research projects in government transparency.

 Each year, NFOIC and its members convene the FOI Summit.
 This two-day event features ideas, experiences and discussions about the latest issues and trends around freedom of information laws, policies and practices at the state and local levels across the U.S.

 The NFOIC also administers the Knight FOI Fund, which offers financial support to defray costs and expenses in open government court cases throughout the year.

 NFOIC and its coalition members advocate to remove obstacles at public institutions that block or hinder people from obtaining information that is rightfully theirs.
 Our goal is nothing short of ensuring everyone’s right to information, and helping public institutions meet their legal obligations in the most efficient manner possible.
 To do this, we:

 - Work to start up new, and support existing, citizen-driven Freedom of Information and First Amendment organizations.

 - Foster the open exchange of information through networking and an annual conference.

 - Counsel and educate appointed and elected public officials on their legal responsibilities around open government and transparency.

 - Offer a national, collective voice on freedom of Information issues.